-Six days later, Jesus took with him Peter and James and his brother John and led them up a high mountain, by themselves.
-And he was transfigured before them, and his face shone like the sun, and his clothes became dazzling white.
-Suddenly there appeared to them Moses and Elijah, talking with him.
-Then Peter said to Jesus, 'Lord, it is good for us to be here; if you wish, I will make three dwellings here, one for you, one for Moses, and one for Elijah.'
-While he was still speaking, suddenly a bright cloud overshadowed them, and from the cloud a voice said, 'This is my Son, the Beloved; with him I am well pleased; listen to him!'
-When the disciples heard this, they fell to the ground and were overcome by fear.
-But Jesus came and touched them, saying, 'Get up and do not be afraid.'
-And when they looked up, they saw no one except Jesus himself alone.
-As they were coming down the mountain, Jesus ordered them, 'Tell no one about the vision until after the Son of Man has been raised from the dead.'
+Six days later, Jesus took with him Peter and James and John, and led them up a high mountain apart, by themselves.
+And he was transfigured before them, and his clothes became dazzling white, such as no one on earth could bleach them.
+And there appeared to them Elijah with Moses, who were talking with Jesus.
+Then Peter said to Jesus, "Rabbi, it is good for us to be here; let us make three dwellings, one for you, one for Moses, and one for Elijah."
+He did not know what to say, for they were terrified.
+Then a cloud overshadowed them, and from the cloud there came a voice, "This is my Son, the Beloved; listen to him!"
+Suddenly when they looked around, they saw no one with them any more, but only Jesus.
+As they were coming down the mountain, he ordered them to tell no one about what they had seen, until after the Son of Man had risen from the dead.
+So they kept the matter to themselves, questioning what this rising from the dead could mean.